 Amenities include: picnic tables, covered area, gas/electric BBQ, toilets, and children’s playground.:

 The third deepest natural harbour in the southern hemisphere, Snug Cove is where three wharves unite as one.
-Wander the wharves and watch fishermen unloading their catch, or relax at one of the cafes or restaurants and take in the stunning views over Twofold Bay with Mt Imlay in the distance.
+Wander the wharves and watch fishermen unloading their catch, vist the Eden Welcome Centre and take in the stunning views over Twofold Bay with Mt Imlay in the distance.

 Amenities include: public toilets with disabled access and plenty of parking.